sanketmanwar09/HR_ANALYTICS/README.md

 ![](HR-Analytics.webp)
 ### Key Focus:
-Analysing and understanding employee attrition rates and related factors.
+Analysing and understanding employee attrition rates and related factors with the use of Python and Power BI.
 ### Observations:
 1. Attrition Rates by Departments: Highlighted disparities such as Research & Development with the highest average attrition rate (51.21%) and Hardware with the lowest (49.44%).
 2. Employee Statistics: Explored total employees, average hourly rates based on roles, and attrition rates versus monthly income stats for different departments.